natalya-patrikeeva/capstone/README.md

 ### Software and Libraries used in the project

-Python libraries tensorflow, sqlite3, pandas, itertools, numpy, sklearn, argparse, and matplotlib need to be installed.
+Python libraries tensorflow, sqlite3, pandas, itertools, numpy, sklearn, argparse, string, nltk, and matplotlib need to be installed.

 ### Data